-Australian homes on average produce around 14 tonnes of greenhouse gases each year and more than a third of this comes from cars (AGO 2005).
+Australian homes on average produce around 14 tonnes of greenhouse gases each year and more than 30% of this comes from cars (AGO 2005).

 Australian cities require five car parking spaces (e.g. at home, work, shopping centre, school, friend’s place) per vehicle on average.
 In Los Angeles, 70% of the surface area of the city is dedicated to the motor vehicle (Engwicht 2006).

 Car share schemes